upwork/atlas-query-editor/README.md

 ## License

-Copyright (c) 2016 Upwork Inc

-Copyright 2013-2014 oDesk Corporation.
-All Rights Reserved.
+Copyright (c) 2016 Upwork Inc. All Rights Reserved.

 Atlas Query Editor is licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.